ZeroBone/CrProxy/README.md

 This is a work-in-progress proxy server for cr 2.2.

-Contributors:
+Credits:
-[aperpen](https://github.com/aperpen) and contributors - client crypto and other sc libs.
+⋅⋅* [aperpen](https://github.com/aperpen) and contributors - client crypto and other sc libs.
-[RoyaleTitans](https://github.com/RoyaleTitans/) - patched apk and crypto.
+⋅⋅* [RoyaleTitans](https://github.com/RoyaleTitans/) - patched apk and crypto.